Coastal Carolina vs. Radford

-Allanna (Ali) Ferrari is in her seventh year with the Coastal Carolina softball team and her third as Associate Head Coach, assisting with all aspects of the program.
+Allanna (Ali) Ferrari is in her eighth year with the Coastal Carolina softball team and her fourth as Associate Head Coach, assisting with all aspects of the program.

-She has helped guide the Chanticleers to back-to-back Big South Conference regular-season championships the last two seasons.
-In 2014, Coastal finished 41-15 for the program's second 40-win season in three years (fourth in school history) while advancing to the Big South Tournament's championship game.
+In 2014, Coastal finished 41-15 for the program’s second 40-win season in three years (fourth in school history).
 The Chants finished the regular-season with a 20-4 record in conference play, the most league victories ever for a Big South team.
 Coastal also posted its highest-ever finish in the national RPI rankings, coming in 55th.
 Additionally, Kiana Quolas, Kory Hayden and Bri Chiusano ranked among the 10 nationally in several different categories throughout the season and were among seven Chanticleers to earn all-conference honors.
-The trio was joined on the All-Big South first team by Morgan Noad and Ashley Bagwell, while Sara Rasley and Amanda Daneker were named to the second team.
-Quolas was also named to the NFCA All-Region second team for the second straight year.

 Coastal posted a 37-22 overall record in 2013, including a 19-5 mark in league play to earn the program's first Big South regular-season title since 2006.
 The Chants finished the season leading the conference in all major team pitching categories and offensively broke a school-record by hitting 70 home runs.
 Ferrari coached five 2013 All-Big South honorees as Kiana Quolas was named Pitcher of the Year and joined Kory Hayden on the first team, while Ashley Bagwell earned second-team honors and Bri Chiusano and Morgan Noad were selected to the All-Freshman Team.